 Using the end of a rat-tail comb, divide your hair down the center of your head.
 Try to create an even part as you go down your hairline.
 Tying one side of your hair into a bun will stop you from accidentally pulling in any hair from the other side.

 Step 3.
 Begin French braiding.

 Now it’s time to learn how to French braid your hair!
 Taking a piece of hair around 3-4 inches from just above your temples, divide it into three equal sections.
 Start by creating a standard three-strand braid, braiding left over middle, right over the middle.
 From here, all you need to do is take up more hair from the surrounding area, pulling it into the braid as you go.

 Step 4.
 Complete your braid.

 Once you’ve reached the nape of your neck, you should find that you’ve run out of extra hair to bring into your braid.
-At this point, the hard work is over (phew!) and you can finish up the rest of your braid using the three-strand method again.
+At this point, the hard work is over.
+You can finish up the rest of your braid using the three-strand method again.
 Now repeat on the other half of your hair and secure your two French braids in place with a hairband.
 Using a hair tie that’s clear or matches your hair color will help to give a cleaner look.

 Step 5.
 A flawless finish.

 And that’s it, you’ve created your double French braids!
 Now all that’s left to do is to give your braided style a spritz of some hairspray, like TRESemmé TRES Two Extra Hold Hairspray.
 This spray works to keep your style in check all day and tames any wayward frizz.
 If you have layered hair, spray some hairspray onto your fingers and use it to set down any flyaways that may have escaped from your braid.